Study HRM and Take Your Chef Career to the Next Level

 • Bartending Certificates

-Most schools will only require that you have at least a GED in order to apply for their curriculum.
-Others will require that you have SAT scores in a range high enough to meet their criteria.
+Most schools require that applicants have at least a GED in order to apply for their curriculum.
+Others require SAT scores in a range high enough to meet their criteria.

-The culinary arts is a very hands-on education.
-It’s difficult to learn how to create a soufflé that doesn’t fall, or a crème brulee that doesn’t scramble without being in the room with a professional chef there to guide you, and for you to be able to see the results of success or failure for yourself.
-However, there are some courses that are offered online, depending on the college you want to attend.
+The culinary arts require a very hands-on education.
+It’s difficult to learn how to create a soufflé that doesn’t fall, or a crème brulee that doesn’t scramble without being in the room with a professional chef on hand to guide you.
+Successes and failures are easier to identify in real time, with tangible evidence to analyze.
+Some online courses are usually offered, but the value of in person training cannot be underestimated.

-More often than not, the Bachelor’s Degree is offered online, the reason being that the person who already has an Associate’s Degree has enough knowledge to be able to take it to the next level without having someone there to assist them.
+More often than not, the Bachelor’s Degree is offered online, the reason being that the person who already has an Associate’s Degree has enough knowledge to be able to take it to the next level without having someone alongside to assist them.
+Many Bachelors degree candidates are working chefs who are seeking to increase their credentials and expand their technical knowledge bases.
+Cooking on the line for a living provides a valuable practical education, which is supplemented by the materials covered in the Bachelor’s degree curriculum.
 Online courses are flexible and meet the needs of your schedule.

 Curriculum for the Major

 The Hospitality and Restaurant Management major, regardless of school, covers some common curriculum.
-Emphasis is on both aspects of the industry and as a hospitality AND restaurant manager it becomes your job to marry both components.
+Emphasis is on conveying a broad understanding of the industry and as a hospitality AND restaurant manager it becomes your job to marry both components.

 Typical coursework covers: